Scan Science and Technology

 The Experts below are selected from a list of 189 Experts worldwide ranked by ideXlab platform

-Nicolas A. Blouin – 1st expert on this subject based on the ideXlab platform
+Nicolas A. Blouin – One of the best experts on this subject based on the ideXlab platform.

 More than meets the eye: regional specialisation and microbial cover of the blade of Porphyra umbilicalis (Bangiophyceae, Rhodophyta)Botanica Marina, 2018Co-Authors: Charlotte J. Royer, Nicolas A. Blouin, Susan H BrawleyAbstract: